QuTech-Delft/cQASM-spec/README.md

 The following types of objects can be defined from within the language.

- - *Plain/automatic variables:* mutable objects with a lifetime from the point where they are declared to the end of the current scope.
-They are usually allocated within the current stack frame.
+ - *Plain/automatic variables:* mutable objects with a lifetime set by the innermost frame in which they are defined.
+They are only visible and thus usable from the point at which they are declared and until the point where all aliases to them go out of scope, thus the actual lifetime of the object may be reduced further by the compiler when performing liveness analysis.

  - *Plain/automatic constants:* exactly as above, but immutable.